machkrish/Interceptor-Target-Vector/README.md

 # 🛡️ Interceptor-Target-Vector Logic (HTML, CSS, JS)

 This is a front-end simulation, built entirely using HTML, CSS, and JavaScript.
-It showcases the logic behind detecting a target, launching an interceptor, and dynamically tracking and colliding with it — all in a visual, browser-based environment.
+It showcases the logic behind detecting a target, launching an interceptor, and dynamically tracking and colliding with it, all in a visual, browser-based environment.

 ## 🚀 What It Does

 Imagine a hostile drone enters restricted airspace.
 Our logic simulates:

-- 📡 **Detection** of the intruder (manually or through code trigger)
+- 📡 **Detection** of the intruder
-- 🎯 **Launch** of an interceptor drone
+- 🎯 **Launch** of an interceptor
 - 🧭 **Dynamic tracking** of the target (with changing coordinates)
 - 💥 **Collision course** logic to intercept and eliminate

-No real hardware or backend is involved — this is purely logic and visualization in action!
+No real hardware or backend is involved.
+This is purely logic and visualization in action!

 ## 🧠 How It Works